bhorsak/autoSIM/README.md

 ## autoSIM: a Matlab-based fully automated workflow for semi-personalized physics-based OpenSim simulations.

 This is a bundle of Matlab scripts and files that allow to run different *.osim models on a set of *.c3d files.
 It will help to handle all of the necessary files (*.xml, *.trc, *.mot, etc.) to run the simulations.
 Once set up, it is possible to iterate several trials in Matlab automatically.
-AutoSim was originally developed for the Joint Articulation Mechanics (JAM) workflow of C. Smith, but then was extended to also run other models.
+AutoSim was originally developed for the Joint Articulation Mechanics (JAM, https://github.com/clnsmith/opensim-jam) workflow of C. Smith, but then was extended to also run other models.

 ## Prerequisites